 Demonstrations and protest marches occasionally take place in Port-au-Prince and other cities, especially Cap Haitien and Les Cayes.
 Demonstrations may occur with little warning and can turn violent.
 They may often be accompanied by improvised road blocks.
 You should avoid all demonstrations, and monitor government announcements and media releases.

-Cases of Chikungunya virus have been confirmed in Haiti and the number of reported cases in the region is increasing.
+Cases of Chikungunya virus have been confirmed in Haiti.
 You should take steps to avoid being bitten by mosquitoes.
 For more details about this outbreak, see the website of the National Health Network and Centre.

 The hurricane season in Haiti normally runs from June to November.
 You should monitor weather updates and follow the advice of the local authorities.
 See Natural disasters